b-khelifi/BinaryOptionsTools-v2/README.md

 👉 [Join us on Discord](https://discord.gg/p7YyFqSmAz)
 # BinaryOptionsTools
+**Check [here](https://github.com/ChipaDevTeam/BinaryOptionsTools-v2/commit/5ef8aa83bcf3f9b8a55f0d9d5e69a1a48397ed7f) to check the repo at the time of the release**
 **BinaryOptionsTools** is a powerful suite of tools designed to enhance your binary options trading experience.
 Whether you're looking for analysis, strategy optimization, or execution tools, this project provides a variety of solutions to help you make informed trading decisions.

 # Features